-Kuan-Chou Chen is the Associate Dean for Graduate Program and Research, Thomas M. McDermott Sr. Endowed Chair, Professor in Economic Development, Professor of Management Information Systems.
-He was the Department Head of Information Systems, Finance, and Business Analytics (2005-2016), as well as Interim Department Head of Department of Graduate Studies in Education (2013-2014) at Purdue University Northwest.
+Professor Kuan-Chou Chen is Thomas M. McDermott Sr. Endowed Chair Professor in Economic Development, Professor of Management Information Systems.
+He was the Associate Dean for Graduate Studies, the Associate Dean for Faculty and Students Research, the Director of the White Lodging School of Hospitality and Tourism Management (2018-2019), Department Head of Information Systems, Finance, and Business Analytics (2005-2016), as well as Interim Department Head of Department of Graduate Studies in Education (2013-2014) at Purdue University Northwest.
+He was awarded with the “Outstanding Administrative Leadership award” for the year 2019-2020 at the University level.
 He received his Ph.D. from Michigan State University and his MBA from National Cheng-Kung University in Taiwan.
-He specialized in computer programming, system simulation, project management, decision support systems, data mining, system analysis and design, e-business strategy and application, supply chain management, network design and security, knowledge management, and information economy.
-Professor Chen has more than 90 scholarly publications, most in peer-reviewed journals.
+He specialized in business intelligence, system simulation, project management, decision support systems, data mining, system analysis and design, e-business strategy and application, supply chain management, network design and security, knowledge management, and information economy.
+Professor Chen has more than 100 scholarly publications, most in peer-reviewed journals.
 He is an active participant in several professional journals and serves on three paper reviewer boards.
 Currently he is an Editor-in-Chief of International Journal of e-Education, e-Business, e-Management and e-Learning.
 His productivity and scholarship have been recognized by his colleagues, being nominated three years in a row for an “Outstanding Scholar Award.”
-He also the recipient of Teacher of the Year Award (Purdue University Northwest, 2005).
+He also the recipient of Teacher of the Year Award (Purdue University Northwest, 2005.